“But Mary treasured up all these things and pondered them in her heart.” Luke 2:19

 The shepherd’s choose to express their joy with public praise, but Mary decided to have private meditation.
 To reflect in her heart what God had just done in her life.
 It’s easy this time of year to participate in the public joy of Christmas.
 Carols, concerts, parties, programs.
 But, I’m wondering (or call it pondering) if time spent in quiet reflection is what’s needed most.

-Reflection is part of ministry equipping.
+Reflection is part of leading ministry.
 We usually cover all the other bases: training, affirmation, feedback, and evaluation, but forget to do just what Mary did—allow time for personal meditation on how God is at work in our life.
 And we often fail to ask those we’ve placed in ministry to do the same.

 This Christmas, take time for reflection.
 Reflect on your ministry and what God is saying to you—about you.